Where the hell is 1/3, or Introduction to Chaos

 propositions.
 Yaay!

-Now let’s investigate if ais even or odd.
+Now let’s investigate if an is even or odd.

 If n is even, meaning if an= (2n-1)/3, an cannot be divided by two, since 2n-1 cannot be divided by two.
 This means an is odd.